Dr Andrew Moy - ice core research scientist

 Dr Andrew Moy: BSc (Hons), PhD

-In 2007 I took up a position as an ice core research scientist at the Australian Antarctic Division.
-Ice cores are like marine sediments in that you can measure various chemical and physical properties to detect changes over time.
-I’m currently using water isotopes of oxygen and hydrogen (deuterium) in ice cores from Law Dome and Mill Island, to look at changes in snowfall, temperature, atmospheric composition and atmospheric circulation.
+I am currently using water isotopes of oxygen and hydrogen (deuterium) in ice cores from East Antarctica to look at changes in snowfall, temperature, atmospheric composition, and atmospheric circulation.
 These records will help us to understand, quantify and determine the natural variability of climate processes, and changes caused by human activities.

-- International Partnerships in Ice Core Science (IPICS) 40K array and 2K array
+- International Partnerships in Ice Core Sciences (IPICS)

 Key outcome areas